Amanda Lee Koe: Editorial and fiction work in Singapore

-In her early career in Singapore, Koe wrote short stories and supported herself with editorial work on the side.
-She was the fiction editor of Esquire Singapore, and the editor of the National Museum of Singapore’s film criticism magazine, Cinémathèque Quarterly.
+In her early career in Singapore, Koe wrote short stories and supported herself with part-time editorial work.
+She was the fiction editor of Esquire Singapore, and the editor of the National Museum of Singapore's film criticism magazine, Cinémathèque Quarterly.

-The stories, written in bursts in her early 20s, became the collection Ministry of Moral Panic.
-Koe considers the collection to be "an early work (...) raw (...) but necessary for me at that time".
-The collection, Koe's first, unanimously won the Singapore Literature Prize in 2014, making her the youngest winner of Singapore's highest accolade for literature.
+The stories she wrote in her early 20s, became the collection Ministry of Moral Panic.
+She considers the collection to be "an early work (...) raw (...) but necessary for me at that time".
+The book, Koe's first, won the Singapore Literature Prize in 2014, making her the youngest winner of the prize.